 Opening the Source was exciting, but I would be telling you a big lie if I said it lowered my stress level.
 Things got worse for me when I became a small business owner.
 Even with a healthy diet, working that hard had a price and I blew out my adrenals out from all the stress.
 It turns out a clean and conscious diet won’t fix everything.
 That’s when I began to realize that as much as I exercised, meditated, ate healthy superfoods, practiced yoga, and wrote my gratitude lists, something still wasn’t adding up… because I wasn’t healthy.
 I’m discovering that for me, being healthy comes from a balanced life.

-The Source is four years old now and my incredible team allows me to take a small step back from daily operations.
-I am excited that I can now focus on sharing my journey with you: through the cookbook I’m writing with my friend Chef Taji Marie, my cooking classes, and this blog where I get to write and connect directly to you.
+The Source is five years old now (!) and my incredible team allows me to take a small step back from daily operations.
+I am excited that I can now focus on sharing my journey with you: through my classes and consultations, and this blog where I get to write and connect directly to you.